jbetancur/react-data-table-component/README.md

       data={data}
       selectableRows
       selectableRowsComponent={Checkbox} // Pass the function only
-      selectableRowsComponentProps={{ inkDisabled: true }} // optionally, pass react-md supported props down to our custom checkbox sortIcon={<FontIcon>arrow_downward</FontIcon>} // use a material icon for our sort icon. rdt will rotate the icon 180 degrees onRowSelected={handleChange}
+      selectableRowsComponentProps={{ inkDisabled: true }} // optionally, pass Material Ui supported props down to our custom checkbox sortIcon={sortIcon} // use a material icon for our sort icon. rdt will rotate the icon 180 degrees for you onRowSelected={handleChange}
     />
     )